 A hedge is a strategy intended to protect against loss by buying assets or securities whose prices are expected to move in the opposite direction to those of the assets being held.

 An index is an indicator of trends in the market or economy that they represent.
-For example, a stock market index is a measurement of the value of that stock market.
+For example a stock market index is a measurement of the value of that stock market.

-The rate at which prices are rising over time.
+Is the rate at which prices are rising over time.

 Investment grade/Non-investment grade